chris2511/xca/doc/rst/common-actions.rst

 - Transformed
     Converted from an other item by the "transform" context menu
 - Token
-    The device has been initiall read from a hardware token
+    The device has been initially read from a hardware token
 - Legacy Database
     The item was already present in a legacy XCA database that did not track the Source information.